nuzcraft/vim-jam-3/README.md

 - [x] camera follows the player, but is bound to an area
 - [x] new sprites for hidden blocks - make them glow blue
 - [x] add option for main blocks with one way collisions
-- [ ] allow the player to double jump only when power coin is activated
+- [x] allow the player to double jump only when power coin is activated
-- [ ] add water pits
+- [x] add water pits
-- [ ] add death animation (maybe like mario when he falls in a pit?)
+- [ ] add death animation (spawn new coin and corpse, camera zooms in on coin, then despawn, go back to checkpoint or restart scene)
 - [ ] add spikes
+- [ ] add checkpoints
 - [ ] create 3 mini levels to showcase movement + power coin
   - [ ] power coin shows hidden blocks
   - [ ] power coin hides secret blocks